junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ### Commits

-While it is nice to have each individual commit pass the build, this is not a requirement - it is the developer's branch to play on.
+While it is nice to have each individual commit pass the build, this is not a requirement - it is the contributor's branch to play on.

 As a general rule, the style and formatting of commit messages should follow the [guidelines for good Git commit messages](http://chris.beams.io/posts/git-commit/).
 Because of the noise it generates on the issue, please do _not_ mention the issue number in the message.